spencerkingman/spenking-music/_posts/1090-01-08-golden-necklace.md

 To turn my nose at childish things
 And braid the golden necklace

-Should a feast fall in our lap?
+Should a feast fall in our vats?
 Go to town in the butterfat
 I'll forage in the forest for a salt lick

-Cause every song is a love song
+Where every song is a love song
 A "you and me" or "me and I"
 Every show is a cop show
 A Law and Order, CSI